KevinRamsunder/cunysearch-node/README.md

+Cuny Course Search - Web Implementation

-MEAN stack implementation of a cuny course search app
+MEAN stack implementation of a cuny course search app.

 Work is currently in progress.
+For testing, modify server.js search parameters.
+Resulting html should be printed to the console.